SanJulin/Hidden-item-game-module/README.md

 1.0.0

 ## Releases
 A new release is expected in October, 2024.
-The ComputerRow and Theme classes will use the Item class to create new Items in the updated version of the module and the Computer class will use the Item class to change the color of the item.

 ## User contribution
 A newer version of the module will soon be released.
 Pls contribute by letting me know if you discover any bugs or have any ideas on how I can improve the module.